banditto9/addon-wallabag/README.md

 ##
 **(!)For clean installations - onetime DB manual steps required:**
-0) This app/add-on uses MariaDB for storing data (MariaDB and phpmyadmin apps/add-ons should be installed to run this app/add-on accordingly)
+0) This app/add-on uses MariaDB (MySQL) for storing data (MariaDB and phpmyadmin apps/add-ons should be installed to run this app/add-on accordingly)
 1) MariaDB requires manual user creation (with some password) - easy to do via 'phpmyadmin' separate app (add-on).
 Earlier automated DB setup under 'service' account doesn't work anymore, freshly installed app/add-on simply can't be started without connection to DB.
 2) Then create 'wallabag' db in phpmyadmin.
 3) Add priviliges for the created user to the 'wallabag' DB.